Mister-Three/UndereducateGUI-v1/README.md

 Nearly everything within UndereducateGUI is configurable.
 This includes toggling modules, changing the prefix, lores and the messages.
 Check out the config [here](https://github.com/undereducated/UndereducateGUI-v1/blob/master/src/main/resources/config.yml).

+### Dependencies

+##### Placeholder API is strongly recommended.

+For the plugin to launch it requires `UndereducatedUtils`, which is my API plugin so I can have cleaner code.
+Get it here: [Download link](http://rotf.lol/undereducateapi)

+For `showBalance` you need [Vault](https://www.spigotmc.org/resources/vault.34315/), and an Economy plugin.<br>
+For `showRank` you need [Vault](https://www.spigotmc.org/resources/vault.34315/), and a Permissions plugin, and a Chat plugin.<br>
+For `showClient` you need [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/), [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/), and [ClientDetection](https://github.com/undereducated/ClientDetection-v1) <br>
+For `showIfVanished` you need a supported Vanish plugin like SuperVanish, PremiumVanish, VanishNoPacket or something similar.

 ### Commands and permissions

 #### Commands